natvincent/stock/README.md

 # Stock
-Stock is a simple application written as part of a job application.
+Stock is a simple application written as a programming challenge for a job.

 Features:
 * Basic ORM, written specifically for this project